AllScan UCI120 USB Communications Interface

 Smartphone/PC IAX apps such as DVSwitch Mobile (DVSM), iaxRpt and DroidStar can easily connect to a node.
 The DVSM 2.x Android app supports IAX client, Web-Transceiver, and Node modes.
 DVSM in Node Mode is a true AllStar node with its own ASL node number but with some major limitations.
 VOIP phones (such as any model supported by Hamshack Hotline) can be convenient and usually have a speakerphone feature, and SIP phone apps such as Linphone can also be used.
 Because VOIP phones don't have a PTT button however it is necessary to dial *99 to key up and then # to unkey, which is not nearly as convenient as a real radio or PTT mic.
 See this excellent article on how to set up VOIP phones/apps on AllStar nodes.
 This also covers using ASL's autopatch feature, enabling calls to VOIP phones to be made from a radio.
 This does require port 5060 to be open in the node's iptables (firewall) configuration and forwarded to the node in your router settings.

 Laptop and Netbook nodes are perfect both for traveling and for home use.
 For less than the price of an RPi you get an LCD screen, keyboard, trackpad, more memory, built-in WiFi, and the latest Linux with 1,000's of free programs.
 Laptop Node Demo Video / Netbook Node Demo Video.
 I prefer laptops over netbooks as they have a larger screen, nicer keyboard, more I/O connections and more memory.
-Installing Debian on any PC or laptop is a great move – Linux and open-source software only get better over time due to their being based on open standards and long-term stability.
+Installing Debian on any PC or laptop is a great move – Linux and open-source software only get better over time due to being based on open standards and long-term stability.

 AllScan ANR100 Radio-Less AllStar Node with UCI120 and Dell Wyse 3040 MiniPC